molgenis/molgenis-emx2/docs/catalogue/cat_cohort-data-manager.md

 catalogue.
 Later on the metadata are transferred to production; use of a staging area allows for review before the metadata are entered in the live catalogue.

 You will need credentials to log in and upload metadata.
-Contact us at [molgenis-support](mailto:support@molgenis.org) to receive credentials.
+Contact us at [molgenis support](mailto:support@molgenis.org) to receive credentials.

 Cohorts in projects such as ATHLETE, IPEC and LongITools use